Soft – A Short Story About the Ugliness of Domestic Violence

 Karen hopped out of bed and walked around the foot of it to the closet that was on Peter’s side.
 She opened the door and said, “Your parents own three stores.
 You don’t gotta look like you’re living in a rap video.”

 Peter’s calm, brought on by his orgasm, was being replaced by an uncomfortable tenseness.
-He looked at Karen as she looked in his closet with disappointment on her face – the right corner of her mouth was raised and her head was tilted left.
+He looked at Karen as she looked in his closet with disappointment on her face – the corner of her mouth were tight and stretched sideways.

 “There was no plastic screen or suited announcer to separate him from the blood and violence.”

 “Like this shirt.
-It’s straight out of BET.”
+It’s straight out of a BET video.”

 “Now you sound stupid.
 You ain’t black?”

 “Yeah, but that doesn’t mean I have to wear what the TV says black people wear.”
 She slipped on his shirt.
-Its neck line reached the shoulders of her slight frame and dangled off them like she was a hanger.
+Its neckline reached the shoulders of her slight frame and hung off her body like she was a hanger.
 Her breasts created small curves in the otherwise straight drop that the fabric made to her knees.

 “I feel like I’m wearing a tent.”